rust-lang/rfcs/text/0000-cfg-path-version.md

 [RFC 2483]: https://github.com/rust-lang/rfcs/pull/2483

-...not much focus has been given to how you can improve the situation can be improved by enhancing conditional compilation to extend how many versions back a crate supports.
+...not much focus has been given to how conditional compilation can be improved to extend how many versions back a crate supports.
 This becomes critically important if and when we gain LTS channels as proposed by [RFC 2483].

 [version_check]: https://crates.io/crates/version_check